 G. Access to Transportation

-The Clinic needs four investigators each term with access to a car.
+The Clinic needs three investigators each term with access to a car.
 Many of the communities in which the investigations are conducted are not easily accessible by public transportation, so one member of each intern team must be able to drive.
 Locations traveled to include the homes of witnesses, crime scenes, jails, and prisons.
 Interns who use their cars for investigation must maintain their own automobile insurance as the clinic funds do not allow for separate coverage.

-Because of the high demand for parking spaces at the Law Center, the Clinic is limited to four parking permits for intern use.
-As a result, if the Clinic wishes to accept more than five interns with cars, sufficient parking may not be available for all interns each day.
+Because of the high demand for parking spaces at the Law Center, the Clinic is limited to three parking permits for intern use.
+As a result, if the Clinic wishes to accept more than three interns with cars, sufficient parking may not be available for all interns each day.
 Some interns with cars prefer to be paired with another intern with a car because driving days can be alternated, however, students commuting from outside the city may be limited by the lack of public transportation.
 If you have access to a car and are able to - and willing to- be paired with another intern with a car, please indicate as such on your application.

 Access to a car and a willingness to share a parking permit will in no way affect the strength of your application.
-Although the Clinic needs four interns with cars, the Clinic also needs students without cars because of the parking limitations.
+Although the Clinic needs three interns with cars, the Clinic also needs students without cars because of the parking limitations.

 The atmosphere in the Clinic offices is very informal, and casual clothing is encouraged when involved in field investigation.
 Occasionally, investigators may go to a location where they will not be taken seriously unless they are dressed in business attire.
 Additionally, business attire is necessary when interns are testifying in court.
 Interns do not generally have to make clothing purchases for the internship - the necessity of business attire will be infrequent.